lisafolliard/find/README.md

 ## Setup

-* Clone this repository to your local system
+Clone this repository to your local system

+Run the following commands in your project folder:
+* $ ruby app.rb

-* Go to localhost:4567 in your web browser to open application
+Go to localhost:4567 in your web browser to open application

 _You might want to use Sinatra, rspec, and capybara._